SynapseSL/SynapseInstaller/README.md

         Log Level 2:  Warn, OK
         Log Level 3:  Error
         Log Level >3: Only fatal errors.
+    -noansi
+        Disables ANSI escape codes and Unicode in output.
+Useful for older consoles that do not support it.
 ```

 ## Platform specific notes:
+### Linux
+SteamCMD and unzip should be in your path.
+SteamCMD is required for installing the game, and unzip is required for extracting Synapse and plugins.
+If unzip is not available to you, you can use the `-unzip-cmd` and `-unzip-args` switches.
 ### Windows
 On Windows, you need to run SynapseInstaller from the disk where both game files and config files are stored.
 Usually this should be your `C:\` drive.
 If this is not possible, you'll probably need to install Synapse by hand.
 Don't worry, it's not hard either!
 Check out the [installation guide](https://github.com/SynapseSL/Synapse/blob/master/README.md#installation and you'll be good to go in no time!